BurdaMagazinOrg/thunder-distribution/README.md

 If you want to help, to make Thunder even better, open an issue on [drupal.org](https://www.drupal.org/project/issues/thunder?categories=All) or just create a pull request.

+## Documentation
+For more information please take a look at [https://burdamagazinorg.github.io/thunder-documentation/](https://burdamagazinorg.github.io/thunder-documentation/).

 ## Development
 For Development information please take a look at [docs/development.md](docs/development.md).